Skip to main content

 Reviewed by Gaël Thirion on

-Show you can protect the run-of-show, not just love events.
-Use these Event Planner cover letter examples to highlight timelines, vendor coordination, budget choices, and how you handle surprises, then download Word/PDF
+Show how you protect the run-of-show, not just your passion for events.
+Use these Event Planner cover letter examples to highlight timelines, vendor coordination, budget decisions, and your approach to handling surprises.
+Download each sample in Word or PDF format.

 Example of an Event Planner cover letter for an Event Planner position